 Initiatives to Prevent Accidents Being Forgotten and to Reduce Unsafe Conditions

 Cosmo Oil has designated March 11, the date when an LPG fire and explosion occurred during the Great East Japan Earthquake, as Cosmo Oil Safety Day.
 Group employees watch a video compiling the story of the accident, its cause, and steps taken to prevent a recurrence.
 We continue to work never to forget the incident by implementing initiatives such as safety seminars in various regions.
-In fiscal 2023, we invited Kazuhiko Suzuki, professor emeritus at Okayama University, to speak on safety.
-Professor Suzuki emphasized that the basic tenet of safety is protecting life.
-His lecture provided a valuable opportunity to understand the importance of engaging in our daily work with a strong sense of conviction and determination to ensure that no one injures themselves or anyone else.
+In fiscal 2024, we invited an external expert to speak at a seminar, which offered a valuable opportunity to reassess the importance of safe operations.

 More than ten years since the accident, we are ensuring that information about the accident is passed on to a new generation of employees who did not experience it.
 We are also grateful once more for the cooperation and support of local residents, neighboring companies and relevant government authorities, which has enabled us to continue our operations, and we will continue to keep safety as our top priority.